CoolFool/alioth/README.md

   1. Alioth doesn't reimplement all the API endpoints available in Qdrant, it only implements endpoints that require resources and can be scaled horizontally.
      > To make it easier to use the Upstream Qdrant API use this Postman collection that implements the commonly used APIs.
 Do remember to set the appropriate variables by clicking on the Collection and going to Variables [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/19694638-331c2888-b878-40e5-8bfa-0db7cc5887da?action=collection%2Ffork&source=rip_markdown&collection-url=entityId%3D19694638-331c2888-b878-40e5-8bfa-0db7cc5887da%26entityType%3Dcollection%26workspaceId%3Ddb115311-bd17-4c17-8706-8b8073f9afbb#?env%5BDevelopment%5D=W3sia2V5IjoicHJvdG9jb2wiLCJ2YWx1ZSI6Imh0dHAiLCJlbmFibGVkIjp0cnVlLCJ0eXBlIjoiZGVmYXVsdCIsInNlc3Npb25WYWx1ZSI6Imh0dHAiLCJzZXNzaW9uSW5kZXgiOjB9LHsia2V5IjoicWRyYW50X2hvc3QiLCJ2YWx1ZSI6ImxvY2FsaG9zdCIsImVuYWJsZWQiOnRydWUsInR5cGUiOiJkZWZhdWx0Iiwic2Vzc2lvblZhbHVlIjoibG9jYWxob3N0Iiwic2Vzc2lvbkluZGV4IjoxfSx7ImtleSI6InFkcmFudF9wb3J0IiwidmFsdWUiOiI2MzMzIiwiZW5hYmxlZCI6dHJ1ZSwidHlwZSI6ImRlZmF1bHQiLCJzZXNzaW9uVmFsdWUiOiI2MzMzIiwic2Vzc2lvbkluZGV4IjoyfSx7ImtleSI6InFkcmFudF9ncnBjX3BvcnQiLCJ2YWx1ZSI6IjYzMzQiLCJlbmFibGVkIjp0cnVlLCJ0eXBlIjoiZGVmYXVsdCIsInNlc3Npb25WYWx1ZSI6IjYzMzQiLCJzZXNzaW9uSW5kZXgiOjN9LHsia2V5IjoiYWxpb3RoX2hvc3QiLCJ2YWx1ZSI6ImxvY2FsaG9zdCIsImVuYWJsZWQiOnRydWUsInR5cGUiOiJkZWZhdWx0Iiwic2Vzc2lvblZhbHVlIjoibG9jYWxob3N0Iiwic2Vzc2lvbkluZGV4Ijo0fSx7ImtleSI6ImFsaW90aF9wb3J0IiwidmFsdWUiOiIxMzM3IiwiZW5hYmxlZCI6dHJ1ZSwidHlwZSI6ImRlZmF1bHQiLCJzZXNzaW9uVmFsdWUiOiIxMzM3Iiwic2Vzc2lvbkluZGV4Ijo1fSx7ImtleSI6ImNvbGxlY3Rpb25fbmFtZSIsInZhbHVlIjoibW92aWVfY29sbGVjdGlvbiIsImVuYWJsZWQiOnRydWUsInR5cGUiOiJkZWZhdWx0Iiwic2Vzc2lvblZhbHVlIjoibW92aWVfY29sbGVjdGlvbiIsInNlc3Npb25JbmRleCI6Nn1d)
   2. It is designed with scalability in mind and thus the API server and the Celery workers are stateless.
-  3. The API server is the primary gateway for resource heavy workloads and is written with [FastAPI](https://fastapi.tiangolo.com/) and served using [Gunicorn](https://gunicorn.org/).
+  3. The API server is the primary gateway for resource-heavy workloads and is written with [FastAPI](https://fastapi.tiangolo.com/) and served using [Gunicorn](https://gunicorn.org/).
-  4. The FastAPI endpoints accept requests and reponses both of which use predefined [pydantic](https://docs.pydantic.dev/latest/) models for the type of requests and responses.
-All the endpoints that implememnt Qdrant APIs, simply invokes a celery tasks based on the workload the endpoint implements.
+  4. The FastAPI endpoints accept requests and responses both of which use predefined [pydantic](https://docs.pydantic.dev/latest/) models for the type of requests and responses.
+All the endpoints that implement Qdrant APIs simply invoke celery tasks based on the workload the endpoint implements.
-  5. Celery is an open source asynchronous task queue or job queue which is based on distributed message passing.
-It basically has a bunch of workers that consumes and processes messages from a  queue (RabbitMQ queue in case of Alioth) and based on the settings stores the result.
+  5. Celery is an open-source asynchronous task queue or job queue which is based on distributed message passing.
+It basically has a bunch of workers that consume and process messages from a  queue (RabbitMQ queue in the case of Alioth) and based on the settings stores the result.
-  6. The tasks in Celery is any function that is run by the workers, these workers can be scaled horizonatally as well as vertically.
+  6. The tasks in Celery are any function that is run by the workers, these workers can be scaled horizontally as well as vertically.
 As everything is async in celery, it needs a broker to coordinate everything.
-Celery supports multiple brokers but Alitoh uses RabbitMQ due to it's ease of use AND and it is cost-efficient to run at scale.
+Celery supports multiple brokers but Alitoh uses RabbitMQ due to its ease of use and it is cost-efficient to run at scale.
 Redis was considered but as it primarily uses memory to store data it would've been expensive to run at scale and data ingestion doesn't need real-time speed of processing.
-  7. Kafka was also considered but Celery doesn't officially support it and most importantly running self-hosted Kafka on Kubernetes or bare-metal is a huge operational effort and using cloud would've been expensive.
+  7. Kafka was also considered but Celery doesn't officially support it and most importantly running self-hosted Kafka on Kubernetes or bare-metal is a huge operational effort and using the cloud would've been expensive.
   8. The API Docs are available at `/docs` from the Alioth Endpoint.

 - ### Ingestion Pipeline
   1. The user has to create a collection manually by using Qdrant API or Client libraries.
-The reason to NOT include a collection endpoint in Alioth is simply because it would just act as proxy and increase latency for no performance gain.
-Collections are highly configurable and has lots of params that the user has to be aware of and abstracting it away is not the way to go.
+The reason to NOT include a collection endpoint in Alioth is simply that it would just act as a proxy and increase latency for no performance gain.
+Collections are highly configurable and have lots of parameters that the user has to be aware of and abstracting them away is not the way to go.
      > Do remember to disable indexing for the collection from the API if you are going to ingest large amounts of data.
-  2. The ingestion endpoint (`/alioth/ingest`) accepts Post Request, and invokes `app.tasks.ingestion.ingest` celery task.
+  2. The ingestion endpoint (`/alioth/ingest`) accepts Post Request and invokes `app.tasks.ingestion.ingest` celery task.
-  3. Once a message or payload is `POST`ed to the API, the payload is first added to `ingest` queue and then the invoked tasks is spawned by the ingestion celery worker that consumes the `ingest` queue and takes care of processing the payload and upserting it in Qdrant DB.
+  3. Once a message or payload is `POST`ed to the API, the payload is first added to the `ingest` queue, and then the invoked tasks are spawned by the ingestion celery worker that consumes the `ingest` queue and takes care of processing the payload and upserting it in Qdrant DB.
   4. Alioth uses the `.upsert` function of the Qdrant Client and uses batches to upsert data into Qdrant DB as it can handle single as well as multiple records.
-  5. The ingestion celery worker can be horizonatally scaled based on the rate of ingestion of records.
+  5. The ingestion celery worker can be horizontally scaled based on the rate of ingestion of records.

 - ### Backup & Restore mechanism
-   1. You need to configure the following config files and environment variables before using Backup and Recovery mechanism implemented in Alioth **IF** you are setting it up manually.
+   1. You need to configure the following config files and environment variables before using the Backup and Recovery mechanism implemented in Alioth **IF** you are setting it up manually.
       > You don't need to configure these config files and environment variables if you are using the supported deployments method as both of them use sane defaults and should work OOTB.
       1. Create two files `collections.json` & `hosts.json` and mount in appropriately in Alioth API and Celery Workers.
 Example format for these files can be found at `config/`
       2. Set the Environment Variables `QDRANT_DB_HOSTS_JSON_PATH` and `QDRANT_DB_COLLECTIONS_JSON_PATH` to point to the path where the `collections.json` and `hosts.json` are mounted